fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 This project is a learning exercise on using large language models (LLMs) to retrieve information from private data, running all pieces (including the model) locally.
 The goal is to run an LLM on your computer to ask questions on a set of files also on your computer.
 The files can be any type of document, such as PDF, Word, or text files.

 Credit where credit is due: I based this project on [privateGPT](https://github.com/imartinez/privateGPT).
-I remimplemented the pieces to understand how they work.
+I reimplemented the pieces to understand how they work.
 See more in the [sources](#sources) section.

 What we are trying to achieve: given a set of files on a computer (A), we want a large language model (B) running on that computer to answer questions (C) on them.